nomemory/andreinc-site/_posts/2022-04-10-a-blog-that-is-a-single-executable-binary.md

 The `posts` array contains all the content of our blog.
 Each article is accessible by its index in the global array.

-At this point, to modify or add something, we would have to alter the source code and then re-compile.
+To modify or add something, we would have to alter the source code and then re-compile.
 But what if there is a way to keep the content outside the source file?

 Remember the `#include` pre-processor directive ?
 Well, contrary to popular belief, its usage it's not limited to header files.
 We can actually use it to "externalize" our content, and `#include` it just before compilation: